sharetribe/flex-docs/src/docs/operator-guides-pages/how-to-edit-pages/index.md

 Landing page, the Terms of use page, and the Policy page) ready for editing.
 You can also access the feature directly through the path https://flex-console.sharetribe.com/content/pages.
-Make sure that you are in the test environment of your marketplace if you want to start modifying your Pages right away.
+Make sure that you are in the Test environment of your marketplace if you want to start modifying your Pages right away.

 If you don't have the default Pages available in Console and want to